JimDesu/basis-lang/spec.md

 `@`-bodies run on every frame exit.
 When a failure propagates out of a body containing `@` blocks, the `@` bodies fire as part of the frame's retirement, in the order they were registered, before the failure propagates to the caller.
 The bodies execute as if no failure were active: they neither see nor consume the propagating failure.
 A failure produced *within* an `@`-body propagates through the cleanup machinery's own rules, not back into the original failure's flow.

 `@!`-bodies run only on failure exits.
 The composition with the propagating failure is identical to `@`'s, restricted to the failure-exit case.

-The discipline for **at-stack handlers on payload values** is more subtle, and bears close attention.
-A payload value may have an at-stack handler — for instance, releasing an underlying resource — registered as part of its concrete type's class instance for the message's bound class.
-The handler fires when the value's actual lifetime ends. **It does not fire at intermediate moves**, including not at binding and not at re-fail.

-The motivating case: a payload whose class includes a `cleanup` operation registered as an at-stack handler.
-A recovery handler binds the value, inspects it, and decides to re-fail using it (passing the bound value forward as the payload of a new message).
-If `cleanup` had fired at binding, the bound value would be in a post-cleanup state at the moment the handler tries to re-fail; the re-fail's payload would be a corpse.
-The corrected discipline avoids this: `cleanup` fires at the actual end of the value's life, which is post-handler-body-exit (or post-final-consumption-of-the-re-fail-chain), not at any of the intermediate points where the value moves between holding frames.
+**Block hooks are frame-bound, not value-bound.** The `@` and `@!` registration list is a property of the registering frame, not of any value the block's body references.
+When a value referenced inside an `@`-block is moved out of the frame — for example, used as a payload in a `.fail` directive — the block's reference to that name continues to refer to the original frame slot, which after the move no longer holds the value.
+The user is responsible for ensuring that the order of operations within the frame body keeps the block's references valid until the block fires, or for registering cleanup at the destination frame instead.
+The language does not transport block-registered cleanup across move boundaries; the **holding frame** model below governs the *value's* location across the failure-flow path, while the `@` and `@!` registration list remains anchored to the frame in which the marker appeared.

-The model that makes this tractable is the **holding frame**: at any moment, a payload value lives in exactly one frame, its holding frame.
+**The holding-frame model.** At any moment, a payload value lives in exactly one frame, its *holding frame*.
 Initially the holding frame is the originating frame of the `.fail` that produced the value.
 Propagation up the call stack copies the failure slot's three words (message, pointer, witness) without moving the value — the holding frame does not change during propagation.
 The holding frame *does* change at two events: at **binding**, when a `|`-with-spec engages and the value moves into the recovery frame; and at **re-fail**, when a fresh `.fail` in the handler's frame takes the bound value as its payload and the value moves into the new originating frame.
 Both events are moves: the value's identity is preserved; only its holding frame changes.

-The at-stack handler attached to the value travels with the value across these moves.
-It fires when the value's home actually retires — which means: when no further moves are pending.
-For a recovered failure whose handler completes without re-failing, that moment is at handler-body-exit.
-For a chain of recover-and-re-fail handlers, the at-stack handler fires at the eventual final consumption of the chain.
-For a failure that escapes to program termination, it fires at termination.

-The corrected discipline is what permits values that own resources to be passed forward through recovery chains without those resources being prematurely freed.
-The cost is that at-stack timing is associated with the value, not with any single frame's retirement schedule; the implementation must track the value's holding-frame history along the failure-flow path, not merely register handlers at frame entry as it does for ordinary slots.
+The model describes the value's location, not any handler timing — cleanup of a value that has moved out of its originating frame is the recovery handler's responsibility, expressed through ordinary statements within the handler body or through `@` and `@!` registrations within that body.
+There is no class-level mechanism that auto-registers cleanup for values of a particular type (§3.13 records the withdrawal of that earlier design).

 ### 4.12 The Single-In-Flight Invariant